-He is a programme consultant and talking head expert to the BBC Natural History Unit in Bristol working on a number of major TV and radio wildlife documentaries including series Birds Britannia; Making Scotland’s Landscape; When Britain Went Wild; Why the British Love Wildlife; Cairngorms: A Year in the Wild; In Pursuit of the Ridiculous; Attenborough’s Life Stories; The Great British Wildlife Revival; Grand Tours of Scotland – The Charms of Nature; Torrey Canyon: toxic tide and others.
-On three occasions Rob has voyaged south to the ice on expedition ships to serve as an IAATO International ‘Observer’ of sustainable tourism in Antarctica, and was part of the Lecture staff on round-Britain expedition cruise in 2009 and 2012.
-He is a past President of the European Society for Environmental History, and has co-edited the international academic journal Environment and History since 2000.
+Rob is at times a programme consultant, talking head expert and lead on-camera contributor to the BBC Natural History Unit in Bristol and independent production companies working on a number of major TV and radio wildlife documentaries, including series on BBC1, BBC2, BBC Scotland, BBC4 and BBC Radio 4: Birds Britannia; Making Scotland’s Landscape; When Britain Went Wild; Springwatch Extra 2014 & 2016; Why the British Love Wildlife; Cairngorms: A Year in the Wild; In Pursuit of the Ridiculous; Attenborough’s Life Stories; Britain’s Big Wildlife Revival; Grand Tours of Scotland – The Charms of Nature; Shared Planet; Torrey Canyon: toxic tide.